The girls learning the basics of chromatography

-On April 26, 2018, the Girls’Day, intended to support schoolgirls with their professional orientation, took place again nationwide.
-The Berlin-based manufacturer of high-tech laboratory instruments KNAUER took part in this event for the thirteenth time this year.
+On March 28, 2019, the Girls’Day, intended to support schoolgirls with their professional orientation, took place again nationwide.
+The Berlin-based manufacturer of high-tech laboratory instruments KNAUER took part in this event for the fourteenth time this year.

 Managing Director Alexandra Knauer wants to inspire girls, especially for engineering and technical job profiles, because the company regularly experiences the gender imbalance in these occupational fields.
 Whenever there are vacancies for example in the development department, the CNC production or in the assembly, the number of female applicants is much lower than that of the male ones.
 Sometimes there’s not even one female applying for these jobs.
 Therefore, despite strong efforts it is not yet possible to occupy these jobs in a gender-balanced way.